Elsa Peretti: Philanthropy

 In 2000, Peretti created a charity in honor of her father, called the Nando Peretti Foundation (NPF).
 The foundation is reported to have given approximately 42 million euros to 852 projects world-wide over 15 years.
 As of 2015, it was renamed the Nando and Elsa Peretti Foundation (NaEPF).

 Initially the foundation had a dual focus on the environment and wildlife conservation, and on humanitarian programs, particular those targeting poverty.
 Over time, the foundation's scope has expanded to support a broad range of projects for "promotion of human and civil rights, with a special emphasis on the right to education, children's rights, and women's rights and dignity."
 The NaEPF solicits proposals internationally, especially on behalf of unrepresented minorities, to defend their right to exist and preserve their culture.
 The NaEPF also supports medical and scientific research projects as well as building hospitals and other facilities.

 Personal life

 In the 1970s, Peretti was romantically involved with photographer Helmut Newton.

 Peretti died at her home in Spain on 18 March 2021 at the age of 80.
 No cause of death was given; she died in her sleep.
-In November 2018 incorporated family office, Elsa Peretti Holding AG, is domiciled in Zurich, Switzerland.
+In November 2018 incorporated family office, Elsa Peretti Holding AG, is domiciled in Zürich, Switzerland.